valencik/mastersAPSC/documents/thesis/thesis.md

 Additionally, the `collab:` command can take a nuclide as an input and generate a network graph of all authors who have published on that nuclide.
 Analysis of the network graphs is further discussed in Section [Network Analysis and Visualization](#network-analysis-and-visualization).

-The `simpapers:` command returns a list of papers that are considered similar to the input selection.
+The `simpapers:` command returns a list of NSR entries that are considered similar to the input selection.
 The command can take an authors name, or NSR Keynumber as valid inputs.
 An example for author "A.J.Sarty" is shown in Figure @fig:simpapers-author.
-The method by which papers are determined to be similar is discussed in Section [Cosine Similarity of NSR Selectors](#cosine-similarity-of-nsr-selectors).
+The method by which NSR entries are determined to be similar is discussed in Section [Cosine Similarity of NSR Selectors](#cosine-similarity-of-nsr-selectors).

 The Data and Database